zhanghaitao3/gaussdb-python-async/README.rst

 Installation
 ------------

-asyncpg-gaussdb is available on PyPI.
+async_gaussdb-gaussdb is available on PyPI.
 When not using GSSAPI/SSPI authentication it has no dependencies.
 Use pip to install::

     $ pip install async-gaussdb